Angular pair-of-pants decompositions of complex varieties: Future directions

 \section{Future directions}

-In this paper, we were able to show that the topology of an essential projective hyperplane complement is completely captured by its angle set, see \Cref{thm:A}.
-Moreover, this angle set has various strata at infinity, and we can glue these angle sets with respect to these strata to recover the topology of torically hyperbolic algebraic varieties, as we saw in \Cref{thm:B2}.
-Our work leaves various questions unanswered however, which we discuss here.
+In this paper, we showed that the topology of an essential projective hyperplane complement is completely captured by its angle set, see Theorem \ref{thm:A}.
+Moreover, this angle set has various strata at infinity, and we can glue these angle sets with along these strata to recover the topology of torically hyperbolic algebraic varieties, as we saw in Theorem \ref{thm:B}.
+However, several questions remain unanswered, and we discuss a few of them here.